hapify/hapify/docs/en/docs/reference/hapify-syntax.md

     }
     ```

-#### Boucler sur les dépendances
+#### Loop through dependencies.

-Dans un template de type `one model`, ceci boucle sur les dépendances dont le champ référent est recherchable :
+In a template of type `one model`, this loops through the dependencies whose referent field is searchable:

 === "Hapify (long)"